gohugoio/hugo/content/en/functions/index-function.md

 {{ index $map $slice }} => 20
 ```

-## Example: Load Data from a Path Based on Front Matter Params
+## Example: load data from a path based on front matter parameters

 Assume you want to add a `location = ""` field to your front matter for every article written in `content/vacations/`.
 You want to use this field to populate information about the location at the bottom of the article in your `single.html` template.
 You also have a directory in `data/locations/` that looks like the following: